 Impacted Parties also have the right to seek other forms of relief from civil authorities, such as no contact orders, restraining orders, or similar.
-As set out in Section VI: A of this policy, the University may enact such campus community no contact orders and take such other Interim Measures to assist the Impacted Party to continue to access their educational program and activities.
+The University may enact such campus community no contact orders and take such other Interim Measures to assist the Impacted Party to continue to access their educational program and activities.